 We don’t live in the land of legend, and I doubt we ever did.
 Those who let their fists do the talking have always been in the minority.
-Real talking, honestly and responsibly, has always been the only real solution.
+Real talking, honestly and responsibly, has always been the only practical solution.

 I’d been rushing to intervene, but these words stopped me in my tracks.
 As he marched off to find the dry clothes in his cubby, Esme threw herself onto the ground, face between her hands.

 Holy cow.
-This was as powerful as any kick to the shin and it was done with an honest and responsible use of WORDS.
+This was as powerful as any kick to the shin and it was done with an honest and responsible use of words.

 “If someone is hurting you,” I ask at Circle Time, “What do you say?”